rocketlaunchr/electron.guide/content/cross-platform/tray.md

 ## Known Bugs

-* Once you create a tray icon, attempting to destroy it will crash the application.
+* On older versions, once you create a tray icon, attempting to destroy it will crash the application.